 The service charges will be settled between CUCL or its subsidiaries and Unicom Group as and when the relevant services are provided.
-In 2017, the total interest expenses paid by CUCL or its subsidiaries to Unicom Group amounted to approximately RMB34 million, and the total service charges paid by Unicom Group to CUCL or its subsidiaries amounted to approximately RMB8 million.
+In 2018, the total interest expenses paid by CUCL or its subsidiaries to Unicom Group amounted to approximately RMB93 million, and the total interest income from lending services paid by Unicom Group to CUCL or its subsidiaries amounted to approximately RMB150 million.